thovo/thovo.github.io/index.md

         <div class="cd-timeline-content">
           <h2>Front End Developer at Harvey Nash Vietnam</h2>
-          <p>I started to fall in love with Front End Development here.
-I began with beautiful design from Hearst Project, I built and maintained components for 18 websites of Hearst Magazines Corp.
+          <p>From this moment, I've started to fall in love with Front End Development here.
+First, I began with beautiful design from Hearst Project, I built and maintained components for 18 websites of Hearst Magazines Corp.
 Afterwards, I joined another team maintaining Harvey Nash website.
 Thanks to the success of the Harvey Nash project, I gained the trust to build our own.</p>
           <!-- <a href="#0" class="cd-read-more">Read more</a> -->
           <span class="cd-date">Nov 2011 - Apr 2014</span>
         </div>